toshi-physics/mnp-club.github.io/_posts/blog/2016-05-07-generalised-complex-numbers.md

 Generalized Complex Numbers:

-Here we redefine the multiplication on the set $R\cdot R$ while preserving certain properties.
+Here we redefine the multiplication on the set $R\into R$ while preserving certain properties.
 Addition is defined as before.
 We desire multiplication to be associative, commutative and distributive.
 Further we want to satisfy:

 $$ (x_1,y_1)\cdot (x,0) = (x\cdot x_1,x\cdot y_1) $$